itsnd64/im-out-of-names/README.md

 # IOE Cheat tool
-hey myself write des for this shit
+hey myself write desc for this shit